altimmons/LangNotes/Linux/ShellNotes.md

     shift [n]

 Shift the positional parameters to the left by n.
-The positional parameters from n+1 … $# are renamed to $1 … $#-n.
-Parameters represented by the numbers $# down to $#-n+1 are unset. n must be a non-negative number less than or equal to $#.
-If n is zero or greater than $#, the positional parameters are not changed.
-If n is not supplied, it is assumed to be 1.
-The return status is zero unless n is greater than $# or less than zero, non-zero otherwise. test
+The positional parameters from `n+1 … $#` are renamed to `$1 … $#-n`.
+Parameters represented by the numbers `$#` down to `$#-n+1` are unset. `n` must be a non-negative number less than or equal to `$#`.
+If `n` is zero or greater than `$#`, the positional parameters are not changed.
+If `n` is not supplied, it is assumed to be `1`.
+The return status is zero unless n is greater than `$#` or less than zero, non-zero otherwise.

+     >-  `#` - ($#) Expands to the number of positional parameters in decimal
+test
 [

     test expr

   Evaluate a conditional expression expr and return a status of 0 (true) or 1 (false).
 Each operator and operand must be a separate argument.

    ` expr` True if expr is false.
    ` ( expr )` Returns the value of expr.
 This may be used to override the normal precedence of operators.
     `expr1 -a expr2` True if both expr1 and expr2 are true.
     `expr1 -o expr2` True if either expr1 or expr2 is true.

   The test and [ builtins evaluate conditional expressions using a set of rules based on the number of arguments.

 times

     times

   Print out the user and system times used by the shell and its children.
-The return status is zero. trap
+The return status is zero.

+trap

     trap [-lp] [arg] [sigspec …]

   The commands in arg are to be read and executed when the shell receives signal sigspec.
-If arg is absent (and there is a single sigspec) or equal to ‘-’, each specified signal’s disposition is reset to the value it had when the shell was started. umask
+If arg is absent (and there is a single sigspec) or equal to '-', each specified signal's disposition is reset to the value it had when the shell was started.

+umask

     umask [-p] [-S] [mode]

-    Set the shell process’s file creation mask to mode.
+  Set the shell process's file creation mask to mode.
 If mode begins with a digit, it is interpreted as an octal number; if not, it is interpreted as a symbolic mode mask similar to that accepted by the chmod command.

 unset

     unset [-fnv] [name]

   Remove each variable or function name.
 If the -v option is given, each name refers to a shell variable and that variable is removed.
 I